 The Ruger Mini-30 resembles the M14 and M1 Garand, iconic rifles in American history.
 They are also considered one of the best guns ever produced, so Ruger decided to manufacture it in their mini versions.
 The Ruger Mini-14 and Ruger Mini-30 bring some classic imagery, especially the Mini-30 with 7.62×39 packed into its small (or mini) frame.

-Ruger Mini-14 (also referred to as Mini Thirty) rifle was designed by L. James Sullivan and William B. Ruger.
+L. James Sullivan and William B. Ruger designed Ruger Mini-14 (also referred to as Mini Thirty) rifle.
 It incorporated numerous innovations and cost-saving engineering changes.
 The only thing that differentiates Mini-14 from Mini-30 is the caliber.
 Ruger Mini-30 is chambered for the Russian 7.62×39mm cartridge bringing a more manageable frame with all the stopping power you could want for hunting, target shooting, or home defense.
 The first Mini-30s were produced in 1987.